 The London Dungeons

 The floors creak and doors fly open as you walk down the winding pathways through one of London’s most popular tourist attraction.
-You would hardly believe the amount of blood that has been spilt on those floors.
+You would hardly believe the amount of blood that has been spilt on the floors where it was built.

 The early hours of the morning are said to be peak time for guests, unwanted guests that is.
-A figure dressed in all black wanders the halls, some say it’s Jack the Ripper and the recreation of his murders in the dungeons lures him in, attracted to watching the murders all over again.
+A figure dressed in all black can be seen wandering the halls, some say it’s Jack the Ripper and the recreation of his murders in the dungeons lures him in, attracted to watching his killings all over again.

-Other hauntings include staff such as Charles Beaumont having walked into the break room, “I saw my breath coming up in a mist in front of me and heard a faint sound of children singing Ring-a-ring-o-roses and then they vanished into thin air,” leaving nothing but hairs on end.
+Other hauntings include staff such as Charles B., walking into the break room, “I saw my breath coming up in a mist in front of me and heard a faint sound of children singing Ring-a-ring-o-roses and then they vanished into thin air,” he tells Voice of London, leaving nothing but hairs on end.

 Here is where you can find these terrifying locations:

 We asked you, the public, exactly how you feel about what London has to offer in this scare fest.
 Do you believe in ghosts?
-While most said yes I know there are some out there who don’t, so I challenge YOU to go out and get your spook on.
+While most said yes we know there are some out there who don’t, so we challenge YOU to go out and get your spook on.